datlife/tensorflow-on-nvidia-jetson/build_from_source.md

 Please specify the CUDA SDK version you want to use, e.g. 7.0.
 [Leave empty to use system default]:
 Please specify the location where CUDA 7.0 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:
 Please specify the Cudnn version you want to use.
 [Leave empty to use system default]:
 Please specify the location where cuDNN  library is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda-7.0]: libcudnn.so resolves to libcudnn.4
+[Default is /usr/local/cuda-6.5]:
 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.